 https://help.pentaho.com/Documentation/7.0/0L0/0Y0/030/Inspecting_Your_Data

-When working with your transformation, you can gain valuable insights into the data of most steps through visualizing and interacting with your data in many ways.
+When working with your transformation, you can gain valuable insights by visualizing and interacting with your data in many ways.
 The ability to quickly inspect step data reduces the amount of iterative work needed while building your transformation and enables you to rapidly publish a data source to share with either your teams or across your organization.

+Note: Depending on your operating system, you may need to upgrade your Web browser for the full experience.
+See our list of supported components here.

 Begin Inspecting